mobilizejs/mobilize.js/docs/manual/source/tutorial.rst

 Integrating skeleton script
 ------------------------------

-We'll now integrate this file to the site.
+We'll now integrate this file to the web site.

 First we create a <script> tag which informs what additional CSS and JS files must be loaded for mobile devices, besides standard jQuery and jQuery Mobile.